Lilium iridollae: Similar or related rare species

-Lilium iridollae is closely related to Lilium superbum or referred by common names such as Turk’s Cap Lily, Turban Lily, Swamp lily or American Tiger Lily.
+Lilium iridollae is closely related to Lilium superbum, common names inckude Turk’s Cap Lily, Turban Lily, Swamp lily or American Tiger Lily.
 Lilium superbum has dark orange, non-fragrant flowers with purple spots.
-It has leaves in 6 - 10 whorls on a 6 - foot stem.
+It has leaves in 6–10 whorls on a 6-foot stem.

 Lilium michauxii or Carolina Lily is another species similar to Lilium iridollae.
-Lilium michauxii has flowers that resemble flowers of Turk’s Cap Lily, but the differences are that the flowers are fragrant and the stem is only 2 – 3 feet tall.
+Lilium michauxii has flowers that resemble flowers of Turk’s Cap Lily, but the differences are that the flowers are fragrant and the stem is only 2–3 feet tall.
 In addition, the leaves are broadly lance-shaped.

 Protection and management

 Since Lilium iridollae has become an endangered and threatened species there are ways to protect and manage them.
 One way is to protect streams from siltation or sedimentation during logging and road construction.
 In addition, avoid logging on slope forests.
 Furthermore, avoid draining and filling wetlands.
 Since wildfires benefit Lilium iridollae, we should avoid placing firebreaks in ecotones.
 The wildfires should be allowed to burn into edges of streamside forests.
 Lastly, eradicate feral hogs because they can be harmful.